vivekanandpkr/vivekanandpkr/README.md

 - Hi, I’m @vivek
-- I’m interested in Data Science, Machine Learning and Quantum Computing.
+- I’m interested in Data Analytics, Business intelligence, Data Science, Machine Learning and Quantum Computing.
 - I’m looking to collaborate on any new disruptive technologies.